Skip to main content

 Law Enforcement in the municipality where conduct occurred or where you reside

 2. Form of Report.
 The initial report may be either written or verbal.
-If a verbal report is made to a Supervisor, the Supervisor shall promptly document and forward the report and may also inform the Complainant that the Complainant’s own written report can be submitted directly to the Director, Employee Relations Manager (“Manager”), Audit and Advisory Services (for reports against the President of the Office of Human Resources) or JCCC Ethics Report Line, as appropriate.
+If a verbal report is made to a Supervisor, the Supervisor shall promptly document and forward the report and may also inform the Complainant that the Complainant’s own written report can be submitted directly to the Director, Employee Relations Manager (“Manager”), Audit and Advisory Services (for reports against the President or the Office of Human Resources) or JCCC Ethics Report Line, as appropriate.
 To the extent possible, a report should include a specific description of the conduct, the party or parties involved, the location of the alleged incident, and the date(s) and circumstances under which the alleged conduct occurred.
 The written report should be dated and signed to acknowledge completeness and accuracy.

 3. JCCC Ethics Report Line.
 Once a report of prohibited conduct is received by the Office of Human Resources or Audit and Advisory Services, it will be entered into the JCCC Ethics Report System in accordance with the rules established for such reporting.
 Any complaint may also be submitted directly through JCCC Ethics Report Line by the individual filing the report.